Sustainability in Research

 The University maintains six Transdisciplinary Research Areas in which researchers from all its faculties are studying cross-cutting issues together.
 This transdisciplinary approach is producing innovative research that reflects a variety of perspectives.

-Sustainability issues also play a major role in terms of content here, such as in the Innovation and Technology for Sustainable Futures TRA.
+Sustainability issues also play a major role in terms of content here, such as in the TRA Technology and Innovation for Sustainable Futures.

 Eine Wissenschaftlerin und ein Wissenschaftler arbeiten hinter einer Glasfassade und mischen Chemikalien mit Großgeräten.